iHateTa11B0y/PySed/README.md

-# PySed: A pythonic text tools for Unix command line
+# PySed: A pythonic command line tools for Unix shell

 ## Intro